jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 There are not a lot of great solutions.
 You can do segmentation.
 You can say this is your memory, this is your memory, this is your memory, this is your CPU and your CPU.
-But there is tremendous waste in that, right, because you pre-allocate.
+But there is tremendous waste in that, because you pre-allocate.
 You do not use everything.
 You do not have sort of dynamic nature.

 But the problem I think we are facing, and it is not one for which I have a solution at the moment, is that the policies around this stuff do not compose.
-If everybody says, "I will just size my thread pool to be the number of," you know, of course.
+If everybody says, "I will just size my thread pool to be the number of ...".
+Of course.
 How many times can you do that in one program?
 Not a lot and have it still work out.

 So, unfortunately, a lot of things like that, splitting that stuff up and making it an individual decision, is not actually making things